Jan Kees de Jager

-Jan Cornelis "Jan Kees" de Jager (born 10 February 1969) is a former Dutch politician of the Christian Democratic Appeal (CDA) party and businessman.
+Jan Cornelis "Jan Kees" de Jager (born 10 February 1969) is a former Dutch politician of the Christian Democratic Appeal (CDA) and businessman.
 He was State Secretary for Finance between 2007 and 2010 and later Minister for Finance between 2010 and 2012.

 Biography

 Early life

 De Jager studied at the Nyenrode Business University where he received his Bachelor of Business Administration degree in 1990.
 Subsequently, he studied at the Erasmus University Rotterdam where he obtained a Master of Science degree in Economic sociology and Business economics in 1994.
 He also obtained a Master of Laws degree at the same university in 1996.

 In 1992, while still at university, De Jager founded Information technology company Spectra Vision.
 All business activities were handed over to ISM eCompany (Innovative Solutions in Media) in 1997, the company of which De Jager was CEO until his appointment to the cabinet on 22 February 2010.
 In 2008, Sana Commerce (B2B e-commerce software vendor) has become a subsidiary of ISM eCompany.

 Besides his work as managing partner of the Rotterdam internet agency ISM eCompany (which he co-founded in 1992) and Sana Commerce (B2B e-commerce software) from 2008, De Jager is socially involved in different activities.
 He was a member of the executive board of the Christian Democratic Appeal and organizations of various social and economic issues.
 For his contribution to the success of the company he worked and his efforts in various ICT and innovative ancillary, De Jager received the ICT Personality 2006 Award of interbranch ICT ~ Office.

 In October 2019, KPN announced that De Jager would step down as finance chief and will be replaced by Chris Figee.